fstltna/phpbb3-backup/README.md

 6. If you want to edit the preferences use the "-prefs" command option

-If you need more help visit https://phpbbhosting.retro-os.live/
+If you need more help visit https://phpbbhosting.retro-os.live/support

 # Change Log

 ---

+20250515 - Update the support link

 20250513 - Fix bug with backing up /var/www/html being hard-coded